Malien/raw-dawg.swift/README.md

 - [ ] Conform to semantic versioning
 - [ ] SPM 1.0.0 tag

 **Note: The package does not conform to semantic versioning for now.
-Patch releases are breaking**
+Minor releases are breaking**

 ## Usage
 Add dependancy to the `Package.swift`